TejasViswa/PIC10B_Disc1B_Disc2B/Week_5/Operator_Overloading.md

     explicit operator size_t () const;
     ```
 - When do we use delete?
-  - if we do not want the compiler to not consider a certain function (usually a candidate function that is not declared and called after one or more of the operands are implicitly casted), then we delete its declaration by using the delete keyword.
+  - if we do not want the compiler to consider a certain function (usually a candidate function that is not declared and called after one or more of the operands are implicitly casted), then we delete its declaration by using the delete keyword.
   - eg:
     ```c++
     return_type operator+(operand1_datatype,operand2_datatype) = delete;
     ```
 - How is operator overloading resolved?
-  - The compiler chooses the from its list of suitable candidates which it can call for the function.
+  - The compiler chooses the most suitable candidate that it can call from its list of defined functions for the required function call.
 The function with the least amount of effort(implicit casting) is selected.
   - Sometimes, when there are multiple equally suitable candidates available, the compiler gets confused and calls the function call ambiguous meaning that the overloading could not be resolved.
 Then either deleting the other candidates or making the cast explicit will help in resolving the situation.
-Another solution could be create a separate a function with those specific operands but this solution would be too specific to the scenario and would not help in all the cases.
+Another solution could be to create a separate function with those specific operands but this solution would be too specific to the scenario and would not help in all the cases.

 ## General Format for Operator Overloading

-### Unary Operator+,-
+### Unary Operator +,-
 ```c++
 X X::operator- () const {
   return /* a negative copy of *this */;